Marriage and Finances: 10 Ways to Manage Your Finances Together

-These rules cover most types of marital debt, but every couple’s situation is different and there can be exceptions.
+These rules cover most types of marital debt, but every couple’s situation is different, and there can be exceptions.
 Look up your state’s marital property laws to see when debt is or isn’t considered shared.
 In the case of a separation or divorce, consult a lawyer to get clarity about your responsibility for debt held by you or your spouse.

-Why married couples clash over debt
+Why married couples clash over finances

 These statistics prove how damaging debt can be to a marriage, but they don’t quite explain why.
-Here are some common reasons debt can be so tough on couples.
+Here are some common reasons debt can be so tough on couples:

 Debt can cause marital stress

 As debts pile up, the everyday stress of dealing with them can spill over into a couple’s relationship and contribute to or cause conflicts.

-Partners aren’t always transparent about debt
+Partners aren’t always transparent about money

 Couples who struggle to communicate clearly and openly about their finances are more likely to fight about them instead.
 The most common form of this is failing to disclose debts to a partner as the relationship becomes more committed.

-Debt can get too personal
+Financial problems can get too personal

 When debt and financial matters become loaded with these negative emotions, having a productive conversation can be hard.